Golconda: Diamonds

-By the 1880s, "Golconda" was being used generically by English speakers to refer to any particularly rich mine, and later to any source of great wealth.

-During the Renaissance and the early modern eras, the name "Golconda" acquired a legendary aura and became synonymous for vast wealth.
-The mines brought riches to the Qutb Shahis of Hyderabad State, who ruled Golconda up to 1687, then to the Nizam of Hyderabad, who ruled after the independence from the Mughal Empire in 1724 until 1948, when the Indian integration of Hyderabad occurred.
+During the Renaissance and early modern eras, the name "Golconda" acquired a legendary aura and became synonymous for vast wealth.
+The mines brought riches to the Qutb Shahis of Hyderabad State, who ruled Golconda up to 1687, then to the Nizam of Hyderabad, who ruled after the independence from the Mughal Empire in 1724 until 1948, when the Indian annexation of Hyderabad occurred.
 The siege of Golconda occurred in January 1687, when Mughal Emperor Aurangzeb led his forces to besiege the Qutb Shahi dynasty at Golconda fort (also known as the Diamond Capitol of its time) and was home to the Kollur Mine.
 The ruler of Golconda was the well entrenched Abul Hasan Qutb Shah.